alliallfrey/vm-gamestream/README.md

     <img src="http://armviz.io/visualizebutton.png"/>
 </a>

 This template allows you to deploy a Windows VM to Azure that can be configured to stream games via Parsec.
-The required installers will be available post deployment in `C:\Downloads` and instructions for preparing the VM at `C:\Desktop\vm-gamestream-buildsteps`.
+Instructions and required installers and will be available post deployment in `C:\gamestream-setup-files`.
 The `vm-gamestream.parameters.json` file can be used if running a deployment locally, make sure you deploy the resource group first!